 It’s generally gray, gnarled and weathered-looking, which is what makes it a popular aquarium decoration.

-It’s also more suitable for use in aquariums than freshly cut wood as more of the tannins have leached out during its time in the water, so it takes less time to prepare.
+It’s also more suitable for use in a fish tank than freshly cut wood as more of the tannins have leached out during its time in the water, so it takes less time to prepare.

-While many people might assume the only reason to put driftwood in an aquarium is for aesthetic reasons, there are a number of benefits to having it in your tank.
+While many people assume the only reason to put it in an aquarium is for aesthetic reasons, there are a number of benefits to having it in your tank.

 Sure, it does look great, but it’s also an excellent place for fish and any other aquatic creatures to hide.